tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Any Weapon

 _Recharge 16+:_ An unquiet spirit haunts your weapon.
-At the end of your turn, if you did not make an attack, the ghost may make a basic attack using the weapon as a free action, using a +5 as its attack bonus (champion: +10; epic: +15).
+At the end of your turn, if you did not make an attack, the ghost may make a basic attack using the weapon as a free action, using a +5 as its attack bonus, +10 at champion tier, and +15 at epic tier.
 This basic attack may not trigger flexible attacks; treat it as if an ally was attacking an enemy, and it doesn’t benefit from the escalation die.

 **Quirk:** It’s a talkative ghost.
 Or maybe it just screams in your ear all the time.
 Either way, you’re the only one who can see or hear it.